Peter Harder (politician): Partisan advocate for new non-partisan arrangement

-Navigating, instituting, while justifying new reality

 In the same announcement of Harder's appointment to the upper house, Trudeau also named him the inaugural Representative of the Government in the Senate, a new role to discharge the functions formerly associated with the cabinet position Leader of the Government in the Senate.
 While the new role does not come with a seat in the cabinet, Harder was sworn of the Privy Council on April 6, 2016.

 With all Liberal senators expelled by Trudeau a few years earlier, there was no longer a government caucus for Harder to marshal in support of the government's legislative initiatives.
 The following month, Harder recruited Conservative Senator Diane Bellemare, a former economic policy adviser and electoral candidate of the defunct Action Démocratique du Québec, as deputy government representative and Senator Grant Mitchell, a senator appointed by Paul Martin with extensive reach in the Liberal Party and a reputation as a partisan organizer, as the Government Liaison.
 Harder portrayed those roles as "technically" the deputy government leader and government chief whip in the senate.

 As the first government senate leader without a government caucus to lead, Harder and his small Government Representative Office team had the unenviable task of marshalling government business without troops to marshal, building while test-driving a new arrangement for the exercise of government's legislative power within an institution deeply rooted in partisan Westminster traditions.
 Given vast majority of the Senators were partisan appointees of previous governments, his team's debut in the Senate was subjected to fire from both sides of the Senate aisle.

 As government representative, Harder was a vocal champion for Trudeau's push to reconstitute the chamber along non-partisan lines.
 He authored a number of articles aggressively asserting the legitimacy of the new senate arrangement, taking pains to promoting the virtue of senators' freedom from of the party whips of the old, while imploring senators for their corporation in the name of efficiency.

 Harder's hands as the government's representative was strengthened quickly as Trudeau rapidly filled the more than 20 pre-existing senate vacancies with independent senators who entered the chamber with the expectation of working in the new arrangement.
 The government still faces push back on some of its key initiatives however.
 In the final weeks of sittings of the 42nd Parliament, the government's Oil Tanker Moratorium Act came within three votes of being defeated in the senate, while the Impact Assessment Act and Canadian Energy Regulator Act endured many amendments that the government deemed unacceptable.

 Following the Liberals re-election in 2019 federal election with a reduced minority mandate, the Prime Minister's office announced in late November that Harder and Mitchell would be relinquishing their roles representing the government in the senate at the end of 2019.
 (Bellemare had already relinquished her role by that point and joined the Independent Senator Group.)
 Harder was succeeded by constitutional law scholar the Senator Marc Gold.